Columbia Helicopters

 Columbia Helicopters, Incorporated (CHI) is an aircraft manufacturing and operator company based in Aurora, Oregon, United States.
 It is known for operating tandem rotor helicopters; in present times, exclusively the Boeing Vertol 107 and Boeing Vertol 234.
-These helicopters are used in stream restoration and forestry including heli-logging, aerial firefighting, oil exploration, construction, government support, film production, disaster response and many other activities.
-In addition, the company operates a large FAA repair station supporting customers around the world.
+These helicopters are used in stream restoration and forestry, including heli-logging, aerial firefighting, oil exploration, construction, government support, film production, disaster response, and many other activities.
+In addition, the company operates a large FAA repair station supporting customers worldwide.

 History

 Founding and early days

 Columbia Helicopters was founded on April 24, 1957, by Wes Lematta with a single Hiller 12B helicopter.
-With help from his brothers, he supported his young company with many odd jobs, ranging from carrying Santa Claus to trapeze acts.
-He performed most of his flying on the weekends, while still working as a truck driver during the week.
+With help from his brothers, he supported his young company with many odd jobs, such as carrying Santa Claus to trapeze acts.
+He performed most of his flying on the weekends while still working as a truck driver during the week.

-Lematta gained great notoriety on September 15, 1957, by rescuing 15 sailors from a sinking dredge near Coos Bay, Oregon.
-For his heroic actions the U.S. Army Corps of Engineers awarded him the Army Air Medal.
+Lematta gained notoriety on September 15, 1957, by rescuing 15 sailors from a sinking dredge near Coos Bay, Oregon.
+For his actions, the U.S. Army Corps of Engineers awarded him the Army Air Medal.

-Direct Visual Observational Control
+Direct Visual Operational Control

 After purchasing the more powerful Hiller 12E, Lematta began to operate more lift jobs.
 One of these large jobs was working on the John Day Dam on his company's namesake, the Columbia River.
-Here Lematta began performing precision lift jobs by using a longer than average cable.
-The concept was that the pilot could lean out the side of the aircraft and see directly where the load would be placed, rather than relying on visual instructions from ground crew or a mirror.
+Here Lematta began performing precision lift jobs by using a longer-than-average cable.
+The concept was that the pilot could lean out the side of the aircraft and see directly where the load would be placed rather than relying on visual instructions from the ground crew or a mirror.
 A few years later, Wes' brother, Jim, was flying a Sikorsky S-61 in the Colorado Rockies.
 He was so cold that he was forced to land.
-To fill the need for an enclosed cockpit, Columbia developed the first pilot bubble window.
+Columbia developed the first pilot bubble window to fill the need for an enclosed cockpit.

 "First in Heli-Logging"

 Jack Erickson, of Erickson Air-Crane fame, and Lematta were able to demonstrate the first financially successful run of helicopter logging, or "heli-logging", in 1971.
 This was done with Lematta's Sikorsky S-61 registration number N318Y on a U.S. Forest Service log sale near Taylorsville, California, in the Plumas National Forest.
 The following year, the 107s were used.
 Since the project used Lematta's helicopter and Erickson had purchased the timber, both Columbia Helicopters and Erikson's Air-Crane claim to be the first successful "heli-loggers".

-Another unusual feat was pulling a hoverbarge on snow, ice and water in 1982.
+Another unusual feat was pulling a hoverbarge on snow, ice, and water in 1982.

+Operations in Turkey

+In 2021, Columbia Helicopters began providing Chinook Model 234 helicopters for firefighting efforts in Turkey, through CMC Savunma Sanayi A.S., a contractor for the Turkey General Directorate of Forestry.
+As of August 2025, Columbia Helicopters is providing 4 helicopters, along with crew and maintenance support.